 Pamela Gilmour, CEO of Financial Fitness in Towson, Maryland, has been providing financial planning for over 25 years.
 A golfer, runner and certified Yoga instructor, she defines financial fitness as having the financial means to live the life you want without undue stress.

 How do you know if you’re financially fit?
 She says the following warning signs suggest you may need to give your finances the same attention you give to your workouts.

 “Waking up in the middle of the night is an alert from your subconscious,” Pamela says.
 You may successfully rationalize an unhealthy financial situation during the day, only to have deep-seated nightmarish anxieties.
 In fact, in a 2017 survey, 65 percent of Americans reported losing sleep over financial concerns.1

-Are you stuck in a vicious credit card cycle?
+Are you stuck in a viscous credit card cycle?

 Pamela sees many young adults who fall for the lure of interest-free credit cards as a way to reduce debt.
 “They have a balance of $10,000 on one card, so they flip it to a new interest-free card with the idea they will pay off that amount without incurring more interest.
 Instead, they run up more debt on the first card, so they’re in even worse shape.”
 By the time people reach their 30s, Pamela says they should be paying off their credit cards fully each month.

 Just as emotional eating can derail a health-conscious diet, coping with feelings of anxiety, boredom or unhappiness by buying things you can’t afford can seriously damage your finances.
 One client, after listening to Pamela talk about financial planning, said, “That sounds great, but it won’t work for me — I’m an over-spender.”
 Pamela replied, “Is that like having an incurable disease?
 If you keep saying you’re an over-spender, you’re going to be an over-spender.”
 Working hard to change your habits — to become an under-spender — can help build financial fitness, she says.